 Currently, however, most machine translation software suffers from consistency issues.
 A well-known problem is that it may translate individual terms in a manner which does not fit to the specific technical field of a patent or which changes over different parts of the document.
-And when the human translator adapts the wording in one sentence, the limited context scope does not apply the adaptation to remote sentences, so that the next iteration of the same word may be translated differently.
-Glossaries known from other computer aided translation (CAT) tools are barely combined with neural networks or limited in flexibility.
-In the end, it often requires numerous manual steps which reduce efficiency.

-I admit that I am not neutral in what follows, but intend to spread awareness and will try to stick to the facts.
-IP.Translator is a software developed by European patent attorneys which addresses the aforementioned issues via a deep neural network specifically trained for patent translations only.
-It implements a proprietary AI algorithm which provides sentence-by-sentence translation suggestions in the target language which can be conveniently adjusted in the familiar Word environment.
-It further searches the already translated text for similar segments to provide translation proposals for the remaining parts which correspond to earlier user adaptations.
-Similarly, already existing claim translations (e.g. filed under Rule 71(3) EPC) or translations of patent family members can be loaded as translation memory.
-This way, repeated manual adaptations are significantly reduced and consistency is improved.
-Such approach allows to obtain a translation at the quality level of the human translator who is using the software – while increasing throughput significantly, as users from some major German patent firms confirm who previously relied on other popular translation platforms.

-This time | Currently, however, most machine translation software suffers from consistency issues.
-A well-known problem is that it may translate individual terms in a manner which does not fit to the specific technical field of a patent or which changes over different parts of the document.
 And when the human translator adapts the wording in one sentence, the limited context scope of the algorithm does not apply the adaptation to remote sentences, so that the next iteration of the same word may be translated differently.
 Glossaries known from other computer aided translation (CAT) tools are barely combined with neural networks or limited in flexibility.
 In the end, it often requires numerous manual steps which reduce efficiency.

 I admit that I am not neutral in what follows, but intend to spread awareness and will try to stick to the facts.
 IP.Translator is a software developed by European patent attorneys which addresses the aforementioned issues via a deep neural network specifically trained for patent translations only.
 It implements a proprietary AI algorithm which provides sentence-by-sentence translation suggestions in the target language which can be conveniently adjusted in the familiar Word environment.
 It further searches the already translated text for similar segments to provide translation proposals for the remaining parts which correspond to earlier user adaptations.
 Similarly, already existing claim translations (e.g. filed under Rule 71(3) EPC) or translations of patent family members can be loaded as translation memory.
 This way, repeated manual adaptations are significantly reduced and consistency is improved.
 Such approach allows to obtain a translation at the quality level of the human translator who is using the software – while increasing throughput significantly.
 This has been confirmed by users from some major German patent firms, who previously relied on other popular translation platforms.